Soumyadeep-Chakravarti/Soumyadeep-Chakravarti/README.md

 </p>

 ## 📂 Projects:
 - [ObservableHorizon](https://github.com/Soumyadeep-Chakravarti/ObservableHorizon): A program used to fetch, parse, and store observable objects from NASA's Horizons system.
-- [Project 1](https://github.com/Soumyadeep-Chakravarti/Project1): Brief description of Project 1
-- [Project 2](https://github.com/Soumyadeep-Chakravarti/Project2): Brief description of Project 2
-- [Project 3](https://github.com/Soumyadeep-Chakravarti/Project3): Brief description of Project 3

 Feel free to explore my repositories and get in touch if you want to collaborate on something interesting!